Is it okay to kiss your child on the lips? | Expert advice for parents

 So, what can you do…

 You could be an advocate and stand up for your child.
 Step in and prevent it from happening.
-You could message family and let them know how your child feels about it.
-I talk in more detail about how to do this in my blog post about setting boundaries with grandparents.
+You could tell the family about how your child feels about it.
+I talk more about how to do this in my blog post about setting boundaries with grandparents.

 And sometimes, it is just too hard to change things.
 You may have tried everything, and they keep doing it.

 If this is your situation, then it’s important to have ongoing conversations about body safety and consent.
 You may also want to explain why this happens and try to give your child some insight into what is happening.
-You could even suggest they move their head to the side so they get kissed on the cheek (instead of the mouth).
-As your child becomes older, you can then try to support them in saying no. You could help them find a way to tell people to not kiss them on the lips, and get them to practice it with you.
-You could encourage them to stand back as people swoop in for a kiss and to either wave hello or put out a hand to shake.
+You could even suggest they move their head to the side to get kissed on the cheek (instead of the mouth).
+As your child ages, you can try to support them in saying no. You could help them find a way to tell people not to kiss them on the lips and get them to practice it with you.
+You could encourage them to stand back as people swoop in for a kiss and either wave hello or shake a hand.
 You will need to be their advocate as well.

 But isn’t that giving them mixed messages?
 Yes, it is giving them mixed messages but sometimes you have to work with what you’ve got.
 So make sure you keep on talking about body safety and consent, and your child will be fine.